-We highly recommend you check the box on the form to request your blank ballot be sent to you by Email/Online or Fax--you won't have to worry about your blank ballot being lost or delayed in the Mail or if you move.
+We highly recommend you check the box on the form to request your blank ballot be sent to you by Email/Online or Fax--you won't have to worry about your blank ballot being lost or delayed in the mail or if you move.

-- 2. Submit the completed and signed form to your Local Election Official in the US.
-The instructions will provide the applicable contact information and will indicate whether your state accepts the form by Email or Fax as well as Mail (most states do). - 3.
-If you submit the form by Mail or Fax, you must print out and SIGN the completed form.
-To submit by Email, you may either print it out--or--follow the instructions to photograph your signature and submit the form directly to your state from the website.
+2. Submit your completed and signed FPCA to your Local Election Official in the US.

+The instructions will provide the applicable contact information and will indicate whether your state accepts the form by email or fax as well as mail (most states do).

-If you have any questions while filling out the form, VoteFromAbroad.org has an online chat box (the orange square in the lower right corner of every screen).
+-- To submit your FPCA by mail or fax, you must print out and SIGN the completed form.

+-- To submit your FPCA by email, you may either print and sign the completed form--or--follow the instructions to photograph your signature and submit the form directly to your state from the website.